Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 In the context of Open Science, ODDPub has been developed to detect open data statements in full text.
 It implements a rule-based approach for capturing data sharing patterns.
 ODDPub gives then a global information about sharing of open data and open software for the document.
 The rules have been developed for biomedical literature.
 Limitations:

-- rule-based, low accuracy and portability to other domains
+- Rule-based approaches are outdated, they perform with lower accuracy and portability to other domains that modern machine learning []
-- lack of data for proper evaluation for code sharing
+- Regarding code sharing accuracy, there is a lack of data for significant evaluation
-- no clear distinction between code and data (we found 40% of shared data in the code sharing evaluation data)
+- ODDPub has no clear distinction between code and data, we found for instance 40% of shared data in the code sharing evaluation data
-- no information about creation of data and code, so impossible to estimate the ratio of created data which is shared
+- ODDPub does not produce information about creation of data and code.
+Therefore, it not impossible to estimate the ratio of created data which is shared.

-Rather than estimating in a binary manner at document-level sharing information, focusing on mention detections and characterizing every mentions in a document in terms of creation and sharing can provide more interpretable information.
+Rather than estimating in a binary manner at document-level the sharing of data or code, we think that focusing on mention detections and characterizing every mentions in a document in terms of creation and sharing can provide more interpretable information.

 Recognizing dataset and software entities make possible indicators centered not only on documents, but also on global production of research dataset and software and reuse.
 By recognizing and reporting data and software reuse among a large corpus of publications over time, researchers could receive credit and acknowledgement for the impact of their datasets and software.